beeware/beeware/docs/index.rst

    .. admonition:: Translations are available

-      If you're not comfortable with English, translations of this tutorial are available in
+      If you're not comfortable with English, this tutorial has been translations of this tutorial are available in
       `Deutsch <https://docs.beeware.org/de>`__,
       `Español <https://docs.beeware.org/es>`__,